JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 ## Compose compiler options DSL

 The Compose compiler Gradle plugin offers an options DSL.
-You can use it to configure the compiler in the `composeCompiler{}` block of the `build.gradle.kts` file for the module you're applying the plugin to, for example:
+You can use it to configure the compiler in the `composeCompiler {}` block of the `build.gradle.kts` file for the module you're applying the plugin to, for example:

 ```kotlin